openethereum/parity-ethereum/.github/CONTRIBUTING.md

 * **No pushing directly to the master branch**.
 * **All modifications** must be made in a **pull-request** to solicit feedback from other contributors.
-* A pull-request *must not be merged until CI* has finished successfully.
+* Pull-requests cannot be merged before CI runs green and two reviewers have given their approval.
 * Contributors should adhere to the [Parity Ethereum Style Guide](https://wiki.parity.io/Parity-Ethereum-Style-Guide).

 ### Recommendations